 - Cove cutting Also known as coving, cove cutting is an operation where the work is fed at an angle across the blade.
 NOTE: This can be a dangerous operation and is not recommended. - Freehand Cutting without the use of a miter gauge or rip fence or any other means of guiding or holding the workpiece other than the operator's hand.
-NOTE: This can be a dangerous operation and is not recommended. - Plunge cutting Blind cuts in the workpiece made by raising the blade through the workpiece.
-NOTE: This can be a dangerous operation and is not recommended. - Rabbet Cut A cut on the end face (edge) of a board for the purpose of joining two boards on the same plane.
-The protruding edge is called the tongue and the recessed end is called the groove. - Kerf A cut or incision made by a saw.
+NOTE: This can be a dangerous operation and is not recommended. - Plunge cutting Blind cuts in the workpiece made by either raising the blade through the workpiece.
+NOTE: This can be a dangerous operation and is not recommended. - Rabbet Cut A cut on the end or face (edge) of a board the extruding piece is the tongue. - Kerf A cut or incision made by a saw.